Terraforming of Mars: Breathing on Mars

 Current conditions in the Martian atmosphere, at less than 1 kPa of atmospheric pressure, are significantly below the Armstrong limit of 6 kPa where very low pressure causes exposed bodily liquids such as saliva, tears, and the liquids wetting the alveoli within the lungs to boil away.
 Without a pressure suit, no amount of breathable oxygen delivered by any means will sustain oxygen-breathing life for more than a few minutes.
 In the NASA technical report Rapid (Explosive) Decompression Emergencies in Pressure-Suited Subjects, after exposure to pressure below the Armstrong limit, a survivor reported that his "last conscious memory was of the water on his tongue beginning to boil".
 In these conditions humans die within minutes unless a pressure suit provides life support.

-If Mars' atmospheric pressure could rise above 19 kPa, then a pressure suit would not be required.
+If Mars's atmospheric pressure could rise above 19 kPa, then a pressure suit would not be required.
 Visitors would only need to wear a mask that supplied 100% oxygen under positive pressure.
 A further increase to 24 kPa of atmospheric pressure would allow a simple mask supplying pure oxygen.
 This might look similar to mountain climbers who venture into pressures below 37 kPa, also called the death zone, where an insufficient amount of bottled oxygen has often resulted in hypoxia with fatalities.
 However, if the increase in atmospheric pressure was achieved by increasing CO2 (or other toxic gas) the mask would have to ensure the external atmosphere did not enter the breathing apparatus.
 CO2 concentrations as low as 1% cause drowsiness in humans.
 Concentrations of 7% to 10% may cause suffocation, even in the presence of sufficient oxygen.
 (See Carbon dioxide toxicity.)

 In 2021, the NASA Mars rover Perseverance was able to make oxygen on Mars.
-However, the process is complex and takes a lot of time to produce a small amount of oxygen.
+However, the process is complex and takes a considerable amount of time to produce a small amount of oxygen.